-Anyone that was alive to witness it happen on live TV in 1969 knows how the moon landing changed history in an instant: for the first time ever, human beings were communicating between a planet and its natural satellite.
+Anyone who was alive to witness it happen on live TV in 1969 knows how the moon landing changed history in an instant: for the first time ever, human beings were communicating between a planet and its natural satellite.
 Nothing has been the same since!
 Or has it?

-Helmets from the Apollo Program Led to Better Running Shoes
+Helmets From The Apollo Program Led To Better Running ShoesPhoto: Focus on Sport/Getty Images

-It Gave Us the Theory That an Asteroid Wiped Out the Dinosaurs
+It Gave Us The Theory That An Asteroid Wiped Out The DinosaursPhoto: Shutterstock

 It Made Computer Chips Commercially ViablePhoto: Shutterstock

-It Gave Firefighters and Race Car Drivers Liquid-Cooled Garments
+It Gave Firefighters And Race Car Drivers Liquid-Cooled GarmentsPhoto: Shutterstock